aloycwl/OpenClaw_Odoo/README.md

 Using Whatsapp to send receipts, invoice or any expenses to OpenClaw

+Python to use pdfplumber to extract text if is a text pdf

+Python to use pdf2image to convert pdf to image it is not a text pdf

-Python to do OCR of the image or pdf
+Python to use tesseract-ocr to convert image or pdf-extract

 Python to check if there is existing chart of account json, if no fetch it